Skip to content

 For production you also need Apache or nginx as the HTTP server (Apache is used as an example below).

-Before getting started, make sure you review other requirements to see the systems we support and use for testing.
+Before getting started, make sure you review other requirements to see the systems that is supported and used for testing.

 Get Composer